 A common self-imposed constraint is to seek and take a position that feels familiar to you based on what you’ve been exposed to during training.
 This is not necessarily a problem; it may be exactly what you’ve always wanted to do, and it meets your way of being in the world.

-However, a possible downside of choosing the already familiar is that it leads to ‘premature closure’ in terms of what you end up doing long-term.
-You’re deciding what you want for your career from a constrained space of possibility, one limited to the range of experiences you’ve already been exposed to during training.
+However, a possible downside of choosing the familiar is that it can lead to ‘premature closure’ in the long term.
+You’re deciding what you want for your career from a constrained space of possibilities, one limited to the range of experiences you’ve already been exposed to during training.

 Know How to Read Employment Contracts